CuteLibs/CuteSnack/README.md

 <br/>

 ## Purpose
 CuteSnack is a Material Design Android Snackbar that could be used as an alternative of Default Android Snakbar Library.
+It has everything as the Default Android Snakbar Library,
 <br/>

 ## Features